-Our libraries provide additional services to ensure equal access for all.
+Our libraries provide additional services to disabled students.

 The University libraries offer a range of additional services to disabled students as well as implementing individual adjustments related to Information Services as listed on a students learning profile.